Semrush Pricing (2026) — Which Plan is Best for You?

 • PPC keyword analysis.

-Now, this five-project limit won’t be a show stopper if you only intend to use Semrush with a couple of domains.
-But if, for example, you want to track your own website, plus several competing ones, being on the Starter plan may prove challenging.
+Now, this five-project limit won’t be a showstopper if you only intend to use Semrush with a couple of domains.
+But if, for example, you want to track your own website and several competing ones, being on the Starter plan may prove challenging.

 The five-project limit may also rule the Starter plan out for users who want to carry out SEO projects for several client websites at once.